Directory of Experts

 Biography

-Pr.
-Soumaya Cherkaoui's research and teaching interests are in wireless networks.
-Particularly, she works on next generation networks (5G and beyond), Edge intelligence/Network Intelligence, and communication networks/edge intelligence for verticals such as Connected and Autonomous Cars, IoT, and Industrial IoT.
-She leads a research group which conducts research funded both by government and industry.
-Before joining academia as a professor in 1999, she worked for industry as a project leader on projects targeted at the Aerospace Industry.
-Pr.
-Cherkaoui has held invited positions at leading institutions including the University of California at Berkeley.
+Prior to joining Polytechnique Montréal, Pr.
+Cherkaoui she held the position of Full Professor at Université de Sherbrooke.
+Before joining academia as a professor in 1999, she worked in industry as an aerospace project manager.
+Prof. Cherkaoui has held several invited visiting positions including at the University of California at Berkeley.
 Bell Laboratories, Monash University, and the University of Toronto, as well as an adjunct position at Lulea University, in Sweden.

 News about Soumaya Cherkaoui